Parasuram19/TangoEye/README.md

 2. Feature Extraction
 Extract features using the desired neural network architecture:

-YOLOv11:
+Example:

 python
 Copy
 Edit
-from models.yolov11 import YOLOv11
+from models.feature_extractor import FeatureExtractor

-yolo_model = YOLOv11(pretrained=True)
-features = yolo_model.extract_features(image)
+extractor = FeatureExtractor(pretrained=True)
-EfficientNet-B0:

-python
-Copy
-Edit
-from tensorflow.keras.applications import EfficientNetB0

-model = EfficientNetB0(weights='imagenet', include_top=False)
-features = model.predict(image)
+features = extractor.extract_features(image)
 Ensure that the image is preprocessed appropriately for the chosen model.

 3. Clustering
-Cluster the extracted features using DBSCAN or Agglomerative DBSCAN:
+Cluster the extracted features using DBSCAN or Agglomerative Clustering:

 DBSCAN: